-I love digging in the dirt and feeling my connection to the Earth.
+“I love digging in the dirt and feeling my connection to the Earth.
 I find walking barefoot in the grass to be a great stress reducer.
 As a young girl, I used to run around barefoot with my siblings during the warm summer days, and recall how free and wonderful it felt.
 My father, a rural doctor, would always yell at us about the danger of cutting our feet or stepping on a nail.
 We would just laugh it off and continue romping barefoot.

 “Patients and students who do follow my recommendation to “Earth,” and there have been dozens of them, tend to have good responses.
-They are individuals with a wide variety of emotional, mental, and physical problems, and often combinations of problems.
-They often tell me afterward they feel much better.
+They report feeling much better emotionally and their sleep improves.
+I would say about 65-75 percent.
+These are individuals with a wide variety of emotional, mental, and physical problems, and often combinations of problems.

-One of the first things patients tell me after they start Earthing is that they sleep so much better at night.
+“One of the first things patients tell me after they start Earthing is that they sleep so much better at night.
 This is a big deal for many of my patients.
-I recall two recent patients who came in to see me a day apart.
+I recall two patients who came to see me a day apart.
 Both had been on vacation with their families and found that they didn’t need to take their usual sleeping pills or over-the-counter melatonin when away from home, but then slept poorly again once they returned to their home.
 I asked both of them where they had been.
 Both had been at the beach, where they had been walking barefoot, sitting on the sand, and dipping in the ocean water.
 They said they slept so well, and their mood and pain was so much better when at the beach.
 This, of course, happens often on seaside vacations, but people rarely connect it to being barefoot or in the water.

-● For those with depression, Earthing can assist with stabilizing serotonin levels as noted above.
-Serotonin assists with decreasing crying spells, near-tearfulness, and obsessive/repetitive negative thoughts.
-When depressive symptoms decrease, energy levels improve and tolerance to stressful situations, pain, or discomfort improves.
+“For depression, Earthing can also assist with boosting serotonin levels and decreasing depressive symptoms.
+Then energy improves and tolerance to stressful situations, pain, or discomfort improves.

-● I see many patients with chronic fatigue, people who have exhausted their adrenal hormones.
-Most of these people have a history of intense stress.
-With Earthing, they are much less fatigued and calmer.
-As their sleep cycle improves, the adrenal issues start improving, and they start to pick back up in their energy level and feel better.
+“I see patients with chronic fatigue, individuals who have exhausted their adrenal hormones (adrenal fatigue syndrome).
+Most have a history of intense stress.
+With Earthing, they report less fatigue and fell calmer.
+As their sleep-wake cycle improves, so does their energy level.

-As far as my own Earthing experience is concerned, I immediately slept more soundly and deeply on the Earthing sheet that I started using in 2011.
-I have also experienced much less pain in my left knee that had been intermittently nagging at me for a dozen years after I chipped a divot of bone out of my femur in a freak accident.
+“I started sleeping grounded in 2011 and immediately slept more soundly and deeply.
+I have much less pain in my left knee that had been intermittently nagging me for a dozen years after I chipped a divot of bone out of my femur in a freak accident.
+I never had surgical repair and the orthopedic surgeon who saw me 6 weeks after my injury could not believe that I was walking without difficulty.
+I have a busy schedule so I sleep grounded every night in my home.
 Now I only get rare slight twinges when the weather gets real cold suddenly or there are abrupt changes in atmospheric pressure.